wesleybeckner/data_science_foundations/docs/S1_Regression_and_Analysis.md

 ### 1.2.2 Visualizing the data set - motivating regression analysis

+In order to demonstrate simple linear regression with this dataset we will look at two particular features: `fixed acidity` and `density`.

-We can create a scatter plot of fixed acidity vs density of red wine in the dataset using `df.plot()` and see that there appears to be a general trend between the two features:
+We can create a scatter plot of `fixed acidity` vs `density` for the red wine in the dataset using `df.plot()` and see that there appears to be a general trend between the two features:

 ```python